pantrypoints/sp/content/en/research/countries/china/xi/chapter-01d.md

 To build socialism, the
 fundamental thing is to liberate the productive forces, develop the productive forces, eliminate exploitation, eliminate polarization, and ultimately achieve common prosperity.
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has repeatedly stressed that we must always take the realization, safeguarding and development of the fundamental interests of the broadest masses of the people as the starting point and foothold of all work, and have stressed on many occasions:
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has repeatedly stressed that we must always take the realization, safeguarding and development of the fundamental interests of the broadest masses of the people as the starting point and foothold of all work, and have stressed on many occasions:

+{{< l a="Xi Jinping" >}}
+The people's yearning for a better life is our goal.
+{{< /l >}}

-"The people's yearning for a better life is our goal."3 The CPC leads the people in revolution, construction, and reform in order to enable the people to live a good life.
+The CPC leads the people in revolution, construction, and reform in order to enable the people to live a good life.
 In the new era of socialism with Chinese characteristics, our party regards the continuous creation of a better life and the gradual realization of common prosperity of all the people as the goal and destination of development, embodies the people-centered development thinking, embodies the fundamental purpose of serving the people wholeheartedly, and embodies the essential requirements of socialism with Chinese characteristics.

 After rapid development since the reform and opening up, the living standards of our people have